-TPM (Total Productive Maintenance) emerged in Japan thanks to the efforts of the Japan Institute of Plant Maintenance (JIPM) as a system destined for achieving the elimination of so-called ‘six great losses’ of equipment, in order to facilitate the implementation the way of working “Just in time”.By Santiago García Garrido
+TPM (Total Productive Maintenance) emerged in Japan thanks to the efforts of the Japan Institute of Plant Maintenance (JIPM) as a system destined for achieving the elimination of so-called ‘six great losses’ of equipment, in order to facilitate the implementation of “Just in time” management.By Santiago García Garrido

-TPM is a maintenance philosophy aimed at eliminating production losses due to equipment status, or in other words, keeping equipment in a position to produce at maximum capacity, the expected quality products, with no unscheduled stops.
+TPM is a philosophy with the goal of eliminating production losses due to equipment failures, or in other words, keeping equipment maintained at such a level that they can operate at maximum capacity without unscheduled stops.
 This includes:

 - Zero breakdowns

 - Zero downtime

 - Zero failures attributed to poor condition of equipment

 - No loss of efficiency or production capacity due to this equipment

 meaning can be found in its name.
 Total Productive Maintenance aims to provide maximum productivity.